 Beverly Hills Unified School District supports new and veteran teachers in developing their teaching skills.
-Beginning Teacher Support and Assessment (BTSA), a state-sponsored program, is designed for first- and second-year credentialed teachers and provides skills assistance over a two-year period.
+California Teacher Induction (CTID) program, a state-sponsored program, is designed for firstand second-vear credentialed teachers and provides skills assistance over a two-year period.
 New Teacher Orientation is provided over a two-day period at the beginning of the school year for all teachers who are new to the Beverly Hills Unified School District; training sessions provide an overview of general policies and practices; curriculum and instruction; and technology based tools.
-The Peer Assistance and Review program is designed to improve the education for students and increase the classroom performance of teachers, targeting both new and veteran teachers.
+The Peer Assistance and Review program is designed to improve the education for students and increase the classroom performance of teachers. targeting both new and veteran teachers.